iamafisu/Deploy-HTML-Website-on-AWS/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-Replace `[yourusername]` and `[your-repo-name]` in the script download link with your actual GitHub username and repository name.
+Replace `[iamafisu]` and `[Deploy-HTML-Website-on-AWS]` in the script download link with your actual GitHub username and repository name.
 Additionally, customize the README with any specific instructions or explanations related to your script.